UtrechtUniversity/DrRods/docs/index.md

 ## find\_orphans
 *We have run this program on a system with 70 million replicas.
-Execution time was 7 hours on iRODS Provider.
-We compared with iscan, execution time was 41 hours.*
+Execution time was 7 hours on the iRODS Provider.
+The execution time of a run on the same system using iscan was 41 hours.*

 This program performs two functions, much similar to, yet typically faster than, the icommand "iscan":